preciofishbone/OmniaDocs/document-management/author/review-workflow/index.rst

 Which reviewers has finished the task and not, is shown here.
 For a finished task the comment entered by the reviewer is also shown.
 To see comments and/or changes in the document, open the document.

-Cancel a Review Workflow
+Cancel a Send for Comments Workflow
 ************************************
-If needed, a Review Workflow can be cancelled, for any reason.
-Note that publication is not possible if a Review Workflow is active for the document.The Review workflow has to be cancelled before the Publication Workflow can be started.
+If needed, a Send for Comments Workflow can be cancelled, for any reason.
+Note that publication is not possible if a Send for Comments Workflow is active for the document.The Send for Comments workflow has to be cancelled before the Publication Workflow can be started.

 1. Click the link in the column "Status".
 2. Click "Cancel Send for Comments Workflow".